Climate Smart Communities Certification ReportDownload PDF Version

 Program Summary: The Village of Cazenovia adopted the Unified solar permit under the Clean Energy Communities program.

-PE6 Action: Planning & Infrastructure for Bicycling & Walking4 Points
+PE6 Action: Infrastructure for Biking and Walking4 Points

 Program Summary: In 2016, the Village of Cazenovia supported local efforts to provide additional bicycle parking and improve signage for biking and pedestrians.
 The bicycle parking project was coordinated by the Cazenovia Area Community Development Association (CACDA).
 The bike racks were installed by the village public works at various locations on village property.
 Photos are attached.
 In 2015, the signage project was also coordinated by CACDA.
 The initiative called GoCaz.com was designed to inform the public of the many trails that converge in the village and can be used to safely walk and bike between key locations.
 Sign posts were installed by the village public works at various locations.
 Photos are attached.